nais/device/README.md

 - Device is [healthy](#what-is-a-healthy-device)
 - Is member of the AAD access group for the gateway (e.g. to connect to team A's DB, you must be member of team A's AAD-group)

+## Deploying client changes
+Executing `make release-frontend` is required for deploy of new naisdevice client to be released and made available for download/install/update.

 ## key attributes

 - minimal attack surface